eins78/git-nag/README.md

 ###### nag people by mail if they have not committed to a git repo recently

+---

+## Synopsis

+    git-nag "/path/to/git/repo" "author@example.com" "4hours"

+Enter the git repository, git-pull from the default remote, ask git-log for if someone with the email "author@example.com" has committed anything in the last 4 hours.
+If no commits were found, send an email saying so to the same email address.

 ## Installation & Usage

 git-nag depends on `nail` to send email. make shure it is installed (or change the script).